-Volatile matter is the percentage loss in mass, adjusted for moisture, when coal is heated in the absence of oxygen under standardised conditions.
+Volatile matter is measured as the percentage loss in mass, adjusted for moisture, when coal is heated in the absence of oxygen under standardised conditions.
 It is a useful parameter when considering the reactivity of coal.
-In vitrinite-rich low ash coals there is a correlation between VM and coal rank such that VM may be used to infer the rank category of a coal, but caution is advised.
-Bituminous vitrinite-rich coals in close proximity to sills and dykes may possess low VM contents appearing to be high rank semi- or anthracitic coals, but are in fact locally burnt or heat-affected parts of seams.
-Similarly, coals rich in inert forms of inertinite will report considerably lower VM contents than reflected by the true rank of the coal (as defined by other means).
+In vitrinite-rich low-ash coals, there is a correlation between VM and coal rank such that VM may be used to infer the rank category of a coal, but caution is advised.
+Bituminous vitrinite-rich coals in close proximity to sills and dykes may possess low VM contents, thus appearing to be high rank semi- or anthracitic coals, but are in fact locally burnt or heat-affected parts of seams.
+Similarly, coals rich in inert forms of inertinite will report considerably lower VM contents than would be expected from the true rank of the coal (as defined by other means).
 Weathering and oxidation of coal may also reduce VM content.
-In power generation, VM aids the ignitability and burnout characteristics of coal by devolatilising when exposed to heat in the early phases of combustion.
+In power generation, VM aids the ignitability and burnout characteristics of coal by volatilising when exposed to heat in the early phases of combustion.
 This is followed by rapid ignition of the volatiles, thereby supporting the ignition, combustion, and burnout of the solid carbon material (chars).
 In metallurgical coal, VM generates gas pores within the coke particles and provides heat in the furnace.
 To determine VM, 1 g of fine coal is placed into a lidded crucible (to prevent ingress of air) in a furnace at 900oC for 7 minutes.
-The mass loss difference accounts for the loss of VM less inherent moisture content.
+The mass loss difference, less inherent moisture content, accounts for the loss of VM.

 4.2.2.4 Fixed carbon